brevzin/cpp_proposals/2996_reflection/reflection.md

 Additionally, Bloomberg has open sourced a fork of Clang which provides a second implementation of this proposal, also available on Compiler Explorer (again thank you, Matt Godbolt), which can be found here: [https://github.com/bloomberg/clang-p2996](https://github.com/bloomberg/clang-p2996).

-Nearly all of the examples below have links to Compiler Explorer demonstrating them in both the EDG and Clang.
+Neither implementation is complete, but all significant features proposed by this paper have been implemented by at least one implementation (including namespace and template splicers).
+Both implementations have thier "quirks" and continue to evolve alongside this paper.

-Neither implementation is complete (notably, splicing of templates has not yet been implemented), both have their "quirks", and both will evolve alongside this paper.
+Nearly all of the examples below have links to Compiler Explorer demonstrating them in both EDG and Clang.

-They also lack some of the other proposed language features that dovetail well with reflection; most notably, expansion statements are absent.
+The implementations notably lack some of the other proposed language features that dovetail well with reflection; most notably, expansion statements are absent.
 A workaround that will be used in the linked implementations of examples is the following facility:

 ::: std